EXCLUSIVE-Bankinter, Apollo team up for Generali's BSI -sources

 A rise in political risk following the inconclusive Italian election could also weigh on the process, one of the people said, although BSI has been seeking to diversify operations by investing in Asia.

-Japanese firms Mizuho Bank Ltd and Sumitomo Corp , a Chinese private equity fund as well as players in Qatar and Abu Dhabi have also shown interest in BSI, but have not made offers so far, one of the sources said.
+Japanese firms Mizuho Bank Ltd and Sumitomo Corp , a Chinese private equity fund and Middle Eastern players in Qatar and Abu Dhabi have also shown interest in BSI, but have not made offers so far, one of the sources said.

-Players in emerging countries are showing a growing appetite for wealth management assets as their well-off clients seek a “safe haven” for their money in Western countries, especially in places such as Switzerland and Luxembourg, one of the people said.

-Safra already paid 1.04 billion Swiss francs ($1.10 billion)to take control of its Swiss rival, Sarasin, last year, beating Julius Baer (BAER.VX). ($1 = 0.7687 euros)($1 = 0.9417 Swiss francs) (Reporting by Sophie Sassard; Additional reporting by Jesus Aguado in Madrid; Editing by Mark Potter, Jane Merriman and Clelia Oziel)
+Bankinter is one of Spain’s healthier banks, with less exposure than others to a damaging property boom and bust, which ultimately led Spain to ask Europe for a 40 billion euro bank bailout. ($1 = 0.7687 euros)($1 = 0.9417 Swiss francs) (Reporting by Sophie Sassard; Additional reporting by Jesus Aguado in Madrid; Editing by Mark Potter and Jane Merriman)